 My only gripes are that the flashback scene does drag a little, and there’s more than one occasion of these.
 Also, there seemed to be a few too many male genitalia jokes/references throughout; it seemed like in its attempt to cater for both young and old, the latter have to, on occasions, make do with vulgarity instead of intelligent wit.

-But those are just small nitpicking points in what is largely a hugely enjoyable film; the plot is fulfilling and the script is tight, with exciting action set pieces and an antagonist that you can’t help but root for whilst simultaneously “awwww”ing.
+But those are just small nitpicking points in what is largely a hugely enjoyable film; the plot is fulfilling and the script is tight, with exciting action set pieces and an protagonist that you can’t help but root for whilst simultaneously “awwww”ing.
 Oh, and keep an eye out for the cat in the dance fight who gives Puss a run for his money when it comes to being adorable.